 - make it difficult for your organisation to get other grants or funding, or

 Where and how should we apply for grants and funding?

 There are many sites available to assist community organisations to find out what various government grants are available, and to help you with applications.
-We have included links to some in our Related Resources section below.
+We have included links to some in our Extra Resources section below.

 It is worth noting that a decision by a government department or government agency in relation to whether a grant or funding should be given to an organisation could be an 'administrative decision'.
 Certain limited appeal rights attach to administrative decisions.
 If you are unhappy with the outcome of a government grant or funding applications process, you should contact the government department or agency to ask about your review rights, and/or seek legal advice.

-For more information on the GST treatment of grants money, refer to the GST section of the ATO's website (see link in our Related Resources section below).
+For more information on the GST treatment of grants money, refer to the GST section of the ATO's website (see link in our Extra Resources section below).
 The guide provides case studies on when you may and may not have to pay GST on a grant.
 To find out more about whether your organisation needs to register for GST and GST concessions see Not-for-profit Law's GST page.

-Generally, unless the organisation is exempt from paying income tax, an organisation will be required to pay income tax on grants or funding received.
+Generally, unless your organisation is exempt from paying income tax, an organisation will be required to pay income tax on grants or funding received.
 To find out more about income tax exemptions, see our webpage on income tax.